Rami-Majdoub/bagel/README.md

 # bagel
-Libgdx game written in Kotlin using Ashley and Box2d.
+Libgdx Android ans IOS game written in Kotlin using Ashley and Box2d.
 Game is mix of roguelike and platformer.
 World, entities and room objects are fully random.

 ## Some screenshots